What You Need to Know About Foster Care and Adoption in Florida

 The primary goal of children entering Florida foster care is always to be reunited with their biological family.
 For 51 percent of children in foster care, this goal is reached.
 However, 22 percent of children in foster care are unable to reunite with their biological family and become eligible for adoption through foster care.

-Please keep in mind that American Adoptions focuses its efforts on the adoption of infants and is unable to provide foster care adoption services in Florida.
+American Adoptions specializes in the adoption of infants and is unable to provide foster care adoption services in Florida.
 With that being said, we fully support each hopeful parent as they pursue the dream of starting a family.
-Foster care adoption could be right for you, and the following information can help guide you through the basics of foster care adoption in Florida.
+Foster care adoption could be right for you and we want to provide information for foster care adoption.
+However, private domestic infant adoption is an alternative to consider in your journey of growing your family.